 Transition from LifeMate-1 to life-mate-2

 The first life-mate is represented by the conflicted, often victimized, ailing, service-oriented environment of bhava-6.
 The first life-mate has accusing-or-accused, unequal, service-rendering traits which may anchor marriage-1 into an ongoing state of medical, financial, social, legal or marital imbalance-seeking-a-remedy.

-bhava-1 = 8th-from-6th Emotionally therefore the second marriage indicates a significant upheaval and forced identity change (8) away from the patterns of illness and servitude in marriage-1 and toward a new focus upon physical vitality, innovation, dynamic movement, and muscular action.
+Emotionally, the second marriage indicates a transformative identity change away from the patterns of toxicity, illness, and servitude which marked marriage-1 and toward a new focus upon physical vitality, innovation, dynamic movement, and muscular action.

 The state of being married to this person brings social recognition to the native = 7th-from-7th-from-lagna 9 = Self

-Naturally the prognosis must be adjusted according to the lord of 7th-from-Chandra and any graha within.
+Naturally, the prognosis must be adjusted according to the ruler of 7th-from-Chandra and any graha within.

 In-laws = life-partner-2's family

 = 2nd-from-7th-from-Chandra = bhava-3.
 Therefore, the in-laws may be more harmonizing, more adjusting, more accommodating toward the native even than the life-partner-2.